-Fig. 4. blocking probability and link state update interval : W = 8, $1/\mu = 1.0$ ms, the average of link propagation delay 0.1ms ($\alpha = 0.0557$ ms)
+Fig. 5.
+Blocking probability and link state update interval in random network : $W=8,\,1/\mu=1.0$ ms, the average of link propagation delay 0.1ms ( $\alpha=0.0557$ ms)

-Fig. 5. blocking probability and link state update interval : W = 8, $1/\mu = 100$ ms, the average of link propagation delay 0.1 ms ($\alpha = 0.0557$ ms)
+Fig. 6.
+Blocking probability and link state update interval in random network : $W=8,\,1/\mu=100$ ms, the average of link propagation delay 0.1 ms ( $\alpha=0.0557$ ms)

 We now explain how the link state information interval affects the wavelength selection by using a 3-node tandem network as a simulation topology.
 The route for the lightpath is fixed, so this result shows only the affect of the discrepancy between the actual usage of wavelength resources and the link state information exchanged on the wavelength selection.
-Figure 6 shows the blocking probability depending on the arrival rate.
+Figure 8 shows the blocking probability depending on the arrival rate.
 Because the backward reservation protocol does not use link state information at the sender node for wavelength selection, interval T was set to 0 in this simulation.
 From this figure, we can see that as the link state information update interval increases, so does the blocking probability.
 With regard to wavelength selection, a smaller link state update interval is needed in the forward reservation protocol.
+In contrast, in the backward reservation protocol, wavelength selection depends on the link state information, and a smaller interval is not necessary.